 One of the important challenges in training more complex systems is the data sparsity problem.
-Context-dependent models like triphones can model acoustic events more accurately (relative to systems using context independent models.).
-However, each model has less data and so estimating the parameters correctly become a serious problem.
+Context-dependent models like triphones can model acoustic events more accurately However, each model has less data and so estimating the parameters correctly become a serious problem.
 Moreover, some of the triphones will never be observed in a given training dataset.
-To deal with these problems, people suggest tying either model or components of the models together.
+To deal with these problems, models or components of the models are tied together.
 Tying similar models seems a good idea but it turned out that tying states is much more effective (Beulen at al., 1997).
-There are two mainstream approaches to tie states:

-The first approach is the data driven approach:
+There are two mainstream approaches to tie states.
+The first approach is a data-driven approach:

-First a list of all triphones existed in the dataset is produced.
+A list of all triphones is produced.

-Using monophone models trained in pervious steps, these triphones models initialized by cloning from monophone models.
+Using monophone models trained in previous steps, these triphones models are initialized by cloning monophone models.

-After training these triphone models, corresponding states of all triphones with similar center phoneme grouped.
+After training these triphone models, corresponding states of all triphones with a similar center phoneme are grouped.

 For each group, a clustering algorithm is applied.
 The clustering algorithm has two steps.
-First cluster similar states (based on Euclidian distance) and then merge clusters with few data points to the closest cluster.
+First cluster similar states (based on Euclidian distance) and then merge clusters with only a few data points to the closest cluster.

 Train tied models.

-For triphones not existed in the data use back-off modeling (back off to diphones or monophones.)
+For triphones not observed in the training data, use a back-off modeling procedure (ref, XXXX).

-Alternatively, we can use phonetic trees to cluster the data.
-In this case, we first group all corresponding states of all triphones with similar center phoneme.
+Alternatively, we can use phonetic trees to cluster the data (ref, XXXX).
+In this case, we first group all corresponding states of all triphones with similar center phones.
 We also provide a pool of phonetic questions (e.g. is the left phoneme a stop? ).
-The clustering is as follow:
+The clustering is as follows:

 Put all states in the root node of the tree.

-Find the best question that divide the node into two nodes and maximize the local likelihood scores.
+Find the best question that divides the node into two nodes and maximizes the local likelihood scores.

-Keep doing step two for all nodes until increments in the likelihood fall below a threshold.
-The resulted nodes are called terminal nodes and all states with in a terminal node will be tied together.
+Iterate for all nodes until increments in the likelihood fall below a threshold.
+The resulting nodes are called terminal nodes and all states with in a terminal node will be tied together.

-If data points in a node are less than a threshold combine it with its parent node.
+If the number of data points in a node is less than a threshold, combine it with its parent node.

-Unseen models can be clustered by starting from the root and answering the question until we get to a terminal node.
+Unseen models can be clustered by starting from the root and answering questions until we reach a terminal node.

 Both of these approaches have been used successfully in state of the art speech recognition systems.
 Particularly phonetic tree based approach due to its simplicity and effectiveness has become a very successful and popular technology.